Lesson Plan - Get It!

 Read the following vocabulary words.
 Put an asterisk next to the words that you know and a question mark next to the words that you don't know:

 - communication skills

 - extra-curricular activities

 - high school requirements

-Work with a sibling, friend, or parent to define the words that each of you know and make a list of the terms that neither of you know.
+Work to define the words that you know, and make a list of the terms that you don't know.

 You can learn about a few more vocabulary words by watching Career Vocabulary based on Q Skills Level 1 Chapter 2, from Leading Edge English, below:

 Read through more career vocabulary terms at Job-Seeker's Glossary of Key Job-Hunting, Career, Job-Search, and Employment Terms from LiveCareer.

 Once you are comfortable with some terms, continue on to the Got It! section to use them in your own lesson plan.